IntentArchitect/Docs/articles/module-building/templates-csharp/about-csharp-templates/about-csharp-templates.md

 Intent Architect has first class support for generation and code management of C# files.
 Out of the box it has [many features](#convenience-and-utility-features-for-c-file-generation) to enable painless authoring of C# templates, for example managing things like namespaces, class names, using clauses, automatic resolution of type names, etc.

 > [!NOTE]
-> At a fundamental level all Templates in Intent Architect ultimately just produce text.
+> At a fundamental level all Templates in Intent Architect simply just produce text.
 If you look at the code-behind file for a `.tt` file, you will see that it's using a `StringBuilder` on which `.ToString()` is ultimately called.

 The easiest way to create a C# Template is by using the [Module Builder](xref:module-building.about-the-module-builder) and ensuring you have the `Intent.ModuleBuilder.CSharp` Module installed.
 If you selected the `Module Builder - C#` component during the `Create new Module` wizard it will already have been installed, otherwise it can be added at any time through the [Modules](xref:application-development.applications-and-solutions.about-modules) screen for your [Application](xref:application-development.applications-and-solutions.about-applications).